-FEMP’s acquisition guidance and efficiency requirements apply to interior luminaires defined by NEMA LE-6 as either high bay linear, linear industrial (referred to as "low bay linear" in this product overview), high bay non-linear, or low bay non-linear.
+FEMP's acquisition guidance and efficiency requirements apply to interior luminaires defined by National Electrical Manufacturers Association (NEMA) Standard Publication LE 6 as either high bay linear, linear industrial (referred to as "low bay linear" in this product overview), high bay non-linear, or low bay non-linear.
 Recessed, surface mounted, and strip light fluorescent luminaires, suspended fluorescent luminaires, and exterior lighting are each covered by separate FEMP product overviews and efficiency requirements.
 Commercial downlight luminaires, residential luminaires, and some other commercial luminaire products are covered by ENERGY STAR specifications.

 Find Product Efficiency Requirements